Skip links

 in 1 million years

-850 light-years away, the (now) blue supergiant Rigel, in the constellation of Orion, explodes in a spectacular type II supernova that lights up the night sky on Earth like 100 full moons concentrated in one point.
-Before Rigel, the other very bright star in Orion,
+850 light-years away, the (now) blue supergiant Rigel, in the constellation of Orion, explodes in a spectacular type II supernova, lighting up Earth’s night sky like 100 full moons concentrated in one spot.
+Before Rigel, Orion’s other very bright star, Betelgeuse (620 light-years away), may

 Big Bang + 13 billion years